southside-chillers/southside.chillers.online/southside/content/characters/harlan.md

 # Backstory

-When first introduce, Harlan alluded to a background on the high seas, as a crewmember on a ship of cutthroats; he explained his divine magic as a development of "simple rituals to ward off harsh weather".
+When first introduced, Harlan alluded to a background on the high seas, as a crewmember on a ship of cutthroats; he explained his divine magic as a development of "simple rituals to ward off harsh weather".

 The, truth, however, was different...